ahmadexp/IEEE-3335/07 - Timing Interfaces/README.md

 Output clocks **SHOULD** exhibit deterministic phase and frequency continuity during source transitions.

 ### 7.3.4 - Hardware Timestamping
-Providing interfaces **SHALL** support hardware timestamping where applicable, including:
+Providing interfaces **SHALL** support hardware timestamping where available and applicable, including:
 - PPS edge capture
 - PCIe PTM transactions
 - PTP transmit and receive timestamps

-Timestamping accuracy **MUST** be traceable to the internal oscillator and calibrated against reference latency paths.
+Timestamping accuracy **MUST** be traceable to the internal oscillator and _calibrated against reference latency paths_.  << Why?
+The latency may or may not matter; this is for the purchaser to determine for their use case.
+How?
+The path may not be known and/or static.
+Also, in many systems, the latence is measured at the system level, far above the Time Card level, and transport latency is compensated for by operational software. >>

 ---